 - Make another ear in the same way.

 Add a simple flower, stitched into place.
-See my tutorial on crochet flowers for several different types.
-I crocheted style 1 which is a simple flower made with hdc and dc stitches.
+See my tutorial on how to crochet flowers for several different types.
+I crocheted style 1 which is a simple flower made with half double crochet and double crochet stitches.

 Add a Pompom